1024jp/multiComment-CotEditor/README.md

 License
 -------------
-This script by 1024jp is licensed under a [Creative Commons Attribution-NonCommercial 3.0 Unported License](http://creativecommons.org/licenses/by-nc/3.0/).
+The Multi Comment Macro for CotEditor by 1024jp is licensed under a [Creative Commons Attribution-NonCommercial 3.0 Unported License](http://creativecommons.org/licenses/by-nc/3.0/).